-San Francisco Unified School District ("SFUSD") established in 1851, is the only public school district within the City and is the seventh largest school district in California, with enrollment of 60,390 in 2019 in more than 130 schools and employing over 9,600 total employees.
+San Francisco Unified School District ("SFUSD") established in 1851, is the only public school district within the City and is the seventh largest school district in California, with a projected enrollment of approximately 52,778 in 2020 in more than 130 schools and employing over 8,900 total full-time equivalent employees.
 SFUSD administers both the school district and the San Francisco County Office of Education, making it a "single district county."
-The City also has approximately 300 preschool programs primarily operated by Head Start, SFUSD, private for-profit, private non-profit and family child care providers.
+The City also has approximately 300 preschool programs primarily operated by Head Start, SFUSD, private forprofit, private non-profit and family child care providers.
 All 4-year-old children living in the City are offered universal access to preschool through the "Preschool for All" program.